 Meg is a juried member of the American Society of Journalists and Authors, the national organization of independent nonfiction writers whose 1,300 members have met ASJA’s exacting standards of professional achievement.
 She is also a professional member of the French Wine Society, the Society of Wine Educators, and the Guild of Sommeliers.
 A Certified Specialist of Wine, she leads tastings and teaches classes about wine, wine pairing, and sensory evaluation.

 She earned a bachelor’s degree summa cum laude and Phi Beta Kappa in Visual Studies and a master’s degree in Liberal Studies/Creative Writing, both from Dartmouth College.
 Her graduate work focused on creative nonfiction and personal narrative, and her thesis, “Making It Home,” was a account of the effort to find, fix, remake, and remake again her home in rural New Hampshire.
 The manuscript received the 2011 Nicholas Byam Shaw Thesis Excellence Award for Creative Writing.

-Meg is available for freelance writing assignments, particularly those covering wine, food, travel, lifestyle, and communications.
+Meg is available for freelance writing assignments, particularly those covering wine, food, travel, culture, and writing.
 She also welcomes inquiries for consulting, speaking, and teaching engagements.
 Please contact her at email@example.com.

-Find her essays about communications, social information, and writing here on megmaker.com.
+Find her essays about culture and the craft of writing here on megmaker.com.
 Find her essays about food, wine, and the pleasures of the table on her award-winning website, makerstable.com.
 Find her full résumé and publications list on LinkedIn and follow her on Twitter @megmaker.